 Before my first trip to India I was naive to think living and working in central London would prepare me for life in a densely populated city such as Delhi.

 I was wrong.
 It turns out there’s a lot of traffic in Delhi.
-Sometimes the traffic is so wonderfully mad it makes you question what you’re seeing.
-Just when you’ve acclimatised to the sight of entire families balancing on the back of a bike someone zooms past with a live goat strapped to their moped.
+Sometimes the traffic is so wonderfully busy it makes you question what you’re seeing.
+Just when you’ve acclimatised to the sight of entire families balancing on the back of a bike someone zooms past with a front door strapped to their moped.

 Standard rules of the road go out the window in traffic this dense.
 The familiarity of motorists filing cleanly into uniform lanes is replaced by a dance floor of vehicles, weaving between one another and beeping their horns to signal the next move.

 This combination of traffic and noise creates a lot of information to process.
 Even as a highly strung Londoner it would have been easy to find it overwhelming.
 But I couldn’t help notice everyone around me in India seemed to take this hectic pace in their stride.

 One time as I sat in the back of a car in Delhi, a motorbike collided with our door as it filtered past.
 I’ve seen London commuters drop the c-bomb before breakfast just for poor escalator etiquette, so as I sat awkwardly in the back waiting for the driver to explode, he just calmly shook his head and carried on.